-This tab provides as many as 300 US, EP, JP, CN, KR, and WO potential prior art references (patents) with the highest semantic similarity to the patent-at-issue.
+This tab provides as many as 300 potential prior art references (patents) from US, EP, JP, CN, KR, WO, CA, DE, AU, FR, GB, RU, TW, and IN with the highest semantic similarity to the patent-at-issue.
 Semantic similarity is established by comparing the patent-at-issue’s first claim and abstract to the English titles, abstracts, and all claims of potential references (this is the default setting, see Change scope for more options).
 For further explanation and details, please refer to Glossary Look-ups.

 To avoid redundancy, if any of the results in the Semantic list also show up in any of the other prior art tabs, a cross-reference tag will show.
 A cross-reference with previously considered patents in the prosecution or PTAB, second-degree art, or family prior art is tagged as follows: